Jessie Harkins: Destruction by fire

 On November 3, 1909, Butterfly's cabins burned completely while wooding up at Martins Bluff.
 This put the steamer out of service for a long time, although the hull and machinery were essentially still sound.
-On March 1911, the hull was at the east bank on the Willamette north of the approach to the first Burnside Bridge, when there was talk of its being sold and built into a boat to run somewhere on the Oregon coast.
+In March 1911, the hull was at the east bank on the Willamette north of the approach to the first Burnside Bridge, when there was talk of its being sold and built into a boat to run somewhere on the Oregon coast.

 Return to service

 In early April 1913 Butterfly, then owned by Anderson, Crowe & Co., was sold to the Albina Fuel Company for $1,500 to be used in towing work.
 After the sale, Butterfly was taken to be hauled out at the St. Johns Shipbuilding Company to be overhauled and to have the cabin structure rebuilt.

 Sunk at mooring

 In early October 1920, Butterfly sank at is moorings in Portland.
 The boat was raised on October 8, 1920, with the use of two derrick scows, and lines passed under the hull by master diver Fred de Rock.